ericduran/NoNameYet/readme.md

 }
 ````

-To add a provider you just need to create a new directory in a reverse dns folder structur under the providers directory (aka sprint.com => /providers/com/sprint/).
+To add a provider you just need to create a new directory in a reverse dns folder structure under the providers directory
+(aka sprint.com => /providers/com/sprint/).

 In that directory you can have a login.js.